 The St. Thomas’s Church Christmas Tree Festival is a fixture in the local Wiltshire calendar and this year is no different, even if the event itself will now be online as a result of ongoing government restrictions.

 After the success of our naturally-inspired Christmas tree last year, we’ll once again be getting involved in this wonderful, unique event.
-The Christmas Tree Festival will be celebrated on a dedicated website between 1st – 15th December, giving exhibitors the perfect opportunity to express their Christmassy creativity and viewers the chance to experience a little festive magic from the comfort of their own home.
+The Christmas Tree Festival will be celebrated on this dedicated website between 1st – 15th December, giving exhibitors the perfect opportunity to express their Christmassy creativity and viewers the chance to experience a little festive magic from the comfort of their own home.

 The online festival will feature photographs of all the trees created by a selection of small businesses, charities and groups, meaning that this year’s festival will be more accessible that ever to people across the world once its launched.
 The organisers are also encouraging those taking part to display the trees in their shop windows, offices and various other sites around Salisbury, so that both visitors and the local community can also appreciate them in reality.